UWB Localization Systems and Machine Learning

 Research summary

-• Ultra-wideband array localization system using wrapped PDoA;
+• Ultra-wideband array localization system using wrapped PDoA

-• Single-anchor localization system based on ultra-wide bandwidth signals;
+• Single-anchor localization system based on ultra-wide bandwidth signals

-• UWB multipath component identification and SLAM;
+• UWB multipath component identification and SLAM

-• Machine learning algorithm on NLOS error mitigation.
+• Machine learning algorithm on NLOS error mitigation

 Representative works